Events

 As complex conflicts frequently involve multiple actors across local, national, and geopolitical levels of conflict, this course examines how peacebuilders can understand and engage with peace initiatives with a gender lens, and experiment with PeaceTech tools to learn how women and gender perspectives can be included in peace processes and their agreements.
 The course will introduce students to the women, peace and security agenda, inclusive peace processes in theory and practice, and gender perspectives in peace agreements.

-Launching in January 2024, the five-week course consists of self-contained, online learning delivered via a custom designed learning environment, accompanied by weekly online interactive class discussions with other students and the course lead.
+This five-week course consists of self-contained, online learning delivered via a custom-designed learning environment, accompanied by weekly online interactive class discussions with other students and the course lead.

 none